paulwilcox/fluent-data/readMe.md

 **merge**: Merge values from one dataset into another.
 Inspired by slowly-changing-dimension approach.
 More documentation to come on this.

+**executeAll**: Hopefully this won't be necessary in the future.
+But in some cases, the end-of-the line is not reached, yet processing of all non-promise datasets is required.
+This method has no parameters.
+It will still return the oneQuery object.

 ## Example

 Web pages for a sample server are included in the 'example' folder.
 Use webpack-dev-server or other means to see the results.
 Otherwise, just skim the html files to get a sense of the usage.